 Add chicken stock and lower heat.
 Let it boil and reduce by a third.

 When the liquid has reduced more than a third, add the noodles.
-If you like noodles that is less dry, add the noodles sooner.
+If you like noodles that are saucier, add the noodles sooner.
 Mix well.

 Add bean sprouts and work quickly to mix this up.
 If darker color noodles are preferred, add more sweet soy sauce now.

-Toss chopped spring onions and celery.
+Toss in chopped spring onions and celery.
 Remove from heat.

 Serve the Mie Goreng with other condiments, such as fried shallot flakes, fried eggs, satay or sambal belacan.